The Holbrook Curriculum

 Regular and ongoing assessment takes place throughout the year and this information is used to plan for future lessons, ensuring students are challenged and supported appropriately.
 Pupils develop skills for life through reading, completing pre entry, entry level qualifications in KS4 and KS5 demonstrating their ability to read.

-Maths at Holbrook
+Supporting Maths at Home

-Science at Holbrook
+Science at Holbrook School for Autism

 In an increasingly technological age, we believe that it is essential that students acquire the knowledge, skills and attitudes that they will need to prepare them for life in the 21st century.
 The main aspects of science studied across our Hub and Ocean classes are determined by the National Curriculum.
 A more discreet method of teaching science through topic based sessions and exploration activities will be seen throughout River and Stream classes.
 Objectives for these sessions are planned for through “Our World” Progression of skills and/or “My Thinking” progression of skills..
 Through Science, our students will foster a respect for the natural world and all its phenomena.